-We characterize the attainable theoretical speedup assuming full redundancy avoidance.
-We ignore the cost of layer materialization, as it gets amortized over many training epochs, models, and model selection cycles.
-Thus, the speedup can be represented as the ratio between the total training cost of all model layers and the total training cost of only the non-materializable (i.e., m(l) = False) model layers, as per Equation 11.
+We define the theoretical speedup as the ratio between the total training cost of all model layers and the total training cost of only the non-materializable (i.e., m(l) = False) model layers, as per Equation 11.
+It assumes complete avoidance of computational redundancies without accounting for data movement overheads.
+It will be equivalent to the speedup achieved by our materialization optimization in the hypothetical case of zero load cost and a disk storage budget to materialize all materializable layers.